jo-klein/bioinformatics-for-the-bench/README.md

 The "arguments" could be DNA sequences, chromosome coordinates, or some customizable options you want to tell the script to use.
 Read the script header for instructions.

 Many of these tools rely on excellent tools that others have created and will be listed in the script header or the import section below it.
-If you've already learned how to use pip or conda or you've read Tutorial_1_getting_started.md, then you know what to do.
+If you've already learned how to use pip or conda or you've read Tutorial_1_getting_started.md, then you'll know what to do.

 Feel free to use, modify, repurpose, and stitch them together with others to make the scripts you need.
 And please let me know if you catch a bug. :)